-Built to demanding specifications, the design and construction of the Transmission Gully motorway reflects the need for another route between Wellington and the lower and central North Island that will be safer and more reliable for motorists and better able to resist and recover from earthquakes and storms.
+Built to demanding specifications, this road will be safer and more reliable for motorists, and better able to resist and recover from earthquakes and storms.

-The project is highly complex, with difficult and steep terrain requiring large-scale earthworks during construction of the project.
-Twenty five new structures equating to a total length of more than a kilometre will be constructed along the route.
-The largest of these, the Cannons Creek Bridge, will stretch 230 metres in length and sit 60 metres above the valley floor.
+The project is highly complex with difficult and steep terrain requiring large-scale earthworks during construction.
+Twenty-five new structures equating to a total length of more than a kilometre have been constructed along the route.
+The largest of these, Te Ara a Toa (Bridge 20) over Cannons Creek, stretches 230 metres in length and sit 60 metres above the valley floor.

-The $850 million Transmission Gully motorway is being delivered as a Public Private Partnership (PPP) by Wellington Gateway Partnership in partnership with the New Zealand government.
-A key part of the Wellington Northern Corridor, the project is one of the most significant single pieces of new road construction in the lower North Island.
+The $1.25 billion Transmission Gully motorways being delivered as a Public Private Partnership (PPP) – the first roading project to be delivered in this way.
+The Government’s PPP contract is with Wellington Gateway Partnership.
+This project is a key part of the Wellington Northern Corridor and is one of the most significant pieces of new road construction in New Zealand.